Buttermilk vs. Water in Pancake Mix

 Cinnamon and Nutmeg Buttermilk Pancakes

-For a warm, spiced variation of buttermilk pancakes, try adding ground cinnamon and nutmeg to the batter.
+Add warm spices like cinnamon and nutmeg to the batter.
 These aromatic spices pair beautifully with the tang of buttermilk, creating pancakes that are reminiscent of holiday treats.
-Serve them with a pat of butter and a drizzle of maple syrup, or try topping them with apple compote for an extra touch of sweetness.

 Tips for Perfect Buttermilk Pancakes